 Stand-up surely does not provide the relaxing aspect that past-times such as fishing or gardening might offer.

-I would posit that there are ultimately 2 currencies in the world.
+I would posit that there are ultimately two currencies in the world.
 Time and money.
 Each finite and highly valued.

-That’s 3 full evenings a week passed over to this crazy craft of ours.
-With travel time, plus a couple of hours to attend the show, maybe an hour socialising after, that’s likely in the region of 4 -5 hours a night, 12 - 15 hours per week!
+That’s three full evenings a week passed over to this crazy craft of ours.
+With travel time, plus a couple of hours to attend the show, maybe an hour socializing after, that’s likely in the region of 4 -5 hours a night, 12 - 15 hours per week!